Yi Sun-sin: Dismissal of Yi Sun-sin

+In early 1597, Yi Wŏnik, then a high-ranking government official, submitted a formal petition opposing the dismissal of Admiral Yi during the Imjin War.
+In the previous year, the royal court had repeatedly discussed removing Yi Sun-sin from command and replacing him with Wŏn Kyun.
+Yi Wŏnik argued that Yi Sun-sin was the most capable leader for the navy and that Wŏn Kyun was unsuitable to lead.

 One day, he told General Kim Gyeong-seo that the Japanese general Katō Kiyomasa would be coming on a certain date with a great fleet for another attack on the south shores and insisted that Admiral Yi be sent to lay an ambush.
 General Kim agreed and sent the message to Field Marshal Gwon Yul (권율; 權慄; 1537–1599), Commander-in-Chief of the Joseon military, who, in turn, sent the message to King Seonjo.
 King Seonjo, who was desperate for victories to loosen the Japanese grip on his kingdom, gave permission for the attack.
 When General Kim gave Admiral Yi his orders, the admiral refused to carry them out, for he knew that the location given was studded with sunken rocks and was thus extremely dangerous.
 Admiral Yi also refused because he did not trust the words.

-When General Kim informed the king of Admiral Yi's refusal, the admiral's enemies at court quickly insisted on his replacement by General Won Gyun, former commander of the Gyeongsang Province Western Fleet & Commander of the Jeolla Province Ground Forces.
+When General Kim informed the king of Admiral Yi's refusal, the admiral's enemies at court quickly insisted on his replacement by General Wŏn Kyun, former commander of the Gyeongsang Province Western Fleet & Commander of the Jeolla Province Ground Forces.
 They advised that Admiral Yi be arrested.

 As a result, in 1597, Yi was relieved of command, placed under arrest, and taken to Seoul in chains to be imprisoned and tortured.
-Yi was tortured almost to the point of death by using simple torture tactics such as whipping, flogging, burning, the cudgel, or even the classic technique of leg breaking torture.
+Yi was tortured almost to the point of death by using simple torture tactics such as whipping, flogging, burning, the cudgel, and torture by leg-breaking.
 King Seonjo wanted to have Yi killed, but the admiral's supporters at court, chiefly the minister Jeong Tak (정탁; 鄭琢; 1526–1605), convinced the king to spare him due to his past service record.
 The prime minister, Yu Sŏngnyong, who was Yi's childhood friend and his main supporter, remained silent during this deadly hour.
 Spared the death penalty, Admiral Yi was again demoted to the rank of a common infantry soldier under General Gwon Yul.
 This penalty was worse than death for Joseon generals at that time, since they lived by honor.
 However, Yi responded to this humiliation as a most obedient subject, quietly going about his work as if his rank and orders were appropriate.
 Despite his low rank, many officers treated him with respect, since they knew that the admiral did nothing wrong.
-Yi would stay under General Gwon Yul's command for a short while until Won Gyun's death at the Battle of Chilchonryang, which would lead to his reinstatement.
+Yi would stay under General Gwon Yul's command for a short while until Wŏn Kyun's death at the Battle of Chilchonryang, which would lead to his reinstatement.